Magidor-Malitz Reflection: Consistency results

 The following large cardinal notion was defined by Neeman and Steel in \cite{NeemanSteelSubcompact}.
 We will use a slightly different notation than the one used in \cite{NeemanSteelSubcompact}. \begin{definition} A cardinal $\kappa$ is $\Pi^1_1$-$(+\alpha)$-subcompact, if for every $A\subseteq H(\kappa^{+\alpha})$ and $\Pi^1_1$-statement $\phi$ such that $\langle H(\kappa^{+\alpha}), \kappa, \in, A\rangle\models \phi$ there is $\rho < \kappa$ and $B\subseteq H(\rho^{+\alpha})$ such that $\langle H(\rho^{+\alpha}), \in, \rho, B\rangle\models \phi$.\footnote{In \cite{NeemanSteelSubcompact}, Neeman and Steel denoted by $\Pi^2_1$-subcompact the large cardinal notion that is denoted here by $\Pi^1_1$-$(+1)$-subcompact.} \end{definition}

-In order to get a general feeling above the place of $\Pi^1_1$-subcompact cardinals in the large cardinal hierarchy, we remark that a $\Pi^1_1$-($+0$)-subcompact is weakly compact, while $(+0)$-subcompact cardinal is inaccessible cardinal\footnote{This depends on the precise definition of $H(\chi)$ for singular $\chi$.
+In order to get a general feeling about the place of $\Pi^1_1$-subcompact cardinals in the large cardinal hierarchy, we remark that a $\Pi^1_1$-($+0$)-subcompact is weakly compact, while $(+0)$-subcompact cardinal is inaccessible cardinal\footnote{This depends on the precise definition of $H(\chi)$ for singular $\chi$.
 If we define $H(\chi)$ to be the collection of sets of cardinality $<\chi$ such that every member of them belongs to $H(\chi)$ we conclude that $(+0)$-subcompact cardinal is Mahlo.}.

 \begin{lemma} Let $\kappa$ be a $\Pi^1_1$-$(+\alpha)$-subcompact cardinal, $\alpha < \kappa$.
-Then there is a stationary subset of $\kappa$ of $(+\alpha)$-subcompact cardinals. \end{lemma} \begin{proof} Let us note that being a $(+\alpha)$-subcompact cardinal is equivalent to a seemly weaker assumption in which we assume only that $j$ is $\Sigma_1$ elementary relative to additional predicate (by coding the full elementary diagram).
+Then there is a stationary subset of $\kappa$ of $(+\alpha)$-subcompact cardinals. \end{lemma} \begin{proof} Note that the notion of $(+\alpha)$-subcompact cardinal is not changed when one weakens the assumption of $j$ to assuming only that $j$ is $\Sigma_1$ elementary relative to additional predicate (by coding the full elementary diagram).
 Using this interpretation, the statement "$\kappa$ is $(+\alpha)$-subcompact" is $\Pi^1_1$-statement and therefore reflects downwards.
 By adding a predicate $C$ for a club, we obtain the desired result. \end{proof}

 \begin{theorem} Let $\kappa$ be $\Pi^1_1$-$(+\alpha)$ subcompact, $\alpha < \kappa$ successor ordinal and assume that $|H(\kappa^{+\alpha})| = \kappa^{+\alpha}$.
 Then $\kappa^{+\alpha}\mmchang < \kappa$. \end{theorem} \begin{proof} Let $\lambda = \kappa^{+\alpha}$.